Showing posts with label Campaigns. Show all posts

 Decade of Conquest

-In the initial phase, spanning from the 449s to the 50s, the Decade of Conquests began as Hengst and Horsa forge an alliance with an enigmatic group known as the Witches of Tenet (Drýgmál).
+In the initial phase, spanning from the 449s to the 50s, the Decade of Conquests began as Hengst and Horsa forged an alliance with an enigmatic group known as the Witches of Tenet (Drýgmál).
 However, anticipation builds as Horsa meets a tragic fate at Aylesford, his death trailing whispers of betrayal during negotiations with Briton warbands.
 This pivotal moment will shape Hengst's resolve to lead their warbands in a quest to subjugate the native populations, setting the stage for the Age of Arthur.

 Hengst and his Sons